dabit3/full-stack-react-native-appsync-workshop/README.md

 }
 ```

-Now, let's query for the pet:
+Now, let's query for the restaurant:

 ```graphql
 query listRestaurants {